open-compensation-token-license/license-token-website/wikisrc/funding-blockchain-through-nf-ts.md

 ### Intellectual Property and Licensing Innovations

 NFTs are transforming IP management by facilitating blockchain-based licensing agreements.
 This ensures transparency and secures funding through long-term revenue models like royalties.
-Read more about [NFTs and intellectual property](https://hbr.org/2021/08/how-nfts-create-value).
+Read more about [NFTs and intellectual property](https://hbr.org/2021/08/how-nfts-create-value) and explore [NFT and licensing](https://www.license-token.com/wiki/nft-and-licensing).

 ## Success Stories in NFT-Driven Funding